-- 5.22 The Councils consider the regeneration scenario adjusted for the reasons set out in the section above is the most appropriate level of growth to plan future requirements.
-The Councils consider that the following provision of employment space should be planned for across the HMA for the period 2023 2041: - Around 113 ha of industrial and warehousing land; and - Around 279,000 sq. m of office space.
+- 5.22 The Councils consider the regeneration scenario adjusted for the reasons set out in the section above is the most appropriate minimum level of growth to plan future requirements.
+The Councils consider that the following minimum provision of employment space should be planned for across the Plan area for the period 2023 2041: - Around 96 ha of industrial and warehousing land; and - Around 262,000 sq. m. of office space.